gogatekeeper/gatekeeper/docs/content/_index.md

-`--enable-id-token-cookie` - is set by default false, in case you don't need id token, leave it/turn it off `--store-url` - this will enable storing of refresh token in redis store, instead of cookies, which saves you some bytes, also has some additional effect of raising security on client side as refresh token won't be exposed on client side
+`--enable-id-token-cookie` - is set by default false, in case you don't need id token, leave it/turn it off `--store-url` - this will enable storing of refresh token in redis store, instead of cookies, which saves you some bytes, also has some additional effect of raising security on client side as refresh token won't be exposed on client side.
+You can use also RedisCluster HA setup for store, see `--enable-store-ha` option.

 ## Session-only cookies